 Also, note that you must own the domain.
 They do not allow sites on wordpress.com, Blogger, etc. There are many reasons why people look for alternatives to AdSense.
 Getting rejected, getting banned, overly strict rules, and that sometimes contextual text ads just don’t work with a site’s design.

-Now it’s time for you to explore all the options you have and pick the ad networks that works best for you, your sites and your goals.
+Now it’s time for you to explore all the options you have and pick the AdSense alternative works best for you, your sites, and your goals.

 Update: Apart from AdSense alternatives, you should also check out some native ad networks, mobile ad networks, CPM based ad networks and affiliate ad networks to explore alternate monetization options.